Maximal amenable MASAs of radial type in the free group factors: Introduction

-The so-called {\it radial MASA} $L_n$ in $L\mathbb F_n$, $2\leq n <\infty$, defined as the abelian von Neumann algebra generated by the ``radial element'' $\sum_{i=1}^n (u_i+u_i^*)$, where $u_1, ..., u_n$ are the free generators of $L\mathbb F_n$, introduced in \cite{Py81} and shown in \cite{CFRW09} to be maximal amenable in $L\mathbb F_n$, is a good candidate for an example of a non-freely complemented maximal amenable subalgebra in the case $n<\infty$ (see \cite[Question 1.1]{CFRW09} and \cite[Question 5.5]{P18}).
+The so-called {\it radial MASA} $L_n$ in $L\mathbb F_n$, $2\leq n <\infty$, defined as the abelian von Neumann algebra generated by the ``radial element'' $\sum_{i=1}^n (u_i+u_i^*)$, where $u_1, ..., u_n$ are the canonical unitaries corresponding to the free generators of $L\mathbb F_n$, introduced in (\cite{Py81}) and shown in \cite{CFRW09} to be maximal amenable in $L\mathbb F_n$, is a good candidate for an example of a non-freely complemented maximal amenable subalgebra in the case $n<\infty$ (see \cite[Question 1.1]{CFRW09} and \cite[Question 5.5]{P18}; see also Remark 3.5.$1^\circ$ in \cite{Po82}).

 Our work here is motivated by an effort to produce examples of non-freely complemented maximal amenable von Neumann subalgebras in $L\mathbb F_n$.
 While we could not solve this problem, in this short note we produce a large family of distinct maximal amenable MASAs in $M=L\mathbb F_n$, and more generally in free products of factors $M=*_j M_j$.
 Our examples are ``radial-type'' MASAs, but they actually do not recover the ``classic'' radial MASA $L_n\subset L\mathbb F_n$.
 However, various considerations make them good candidates for not being freely complemented.